-Ruth Rogers admitted that pasta with tomato sauce could pretty much be the answer to every one of the questions I asked her on the Desert Island Dishes podcast.
-And in that moment I've never felt more connected to another human.
+When I had Ruth Rogers on the Desert Island Dishes podcast many seasons ago, she admitted that pasta with tomato sauce could pretty much be the answer to every one of the questions I asked her on the podcast.
+And in that moment, I’ve never felt more connected to another human.

-Of course, we aren't blessed with beautiful tomatoes all year round here in the UK.
-Does that mean you can't make a brilliant tomato sauce all year round?
+Of course, we aren’t blessed with beautiful tomatoes all year round here in the UK.
+Does that mean you can’t make a brilliant tomato sauce all year round?
 Of course not.
 There are great jarred tomatoes which Ruth says are preferable to tinned tomatoes.
-Although you can use tinned tomatoes but Ruth's tip is to drain your tinned tomatoes in a colander to get rid of the "tomato water" which if added to the pan will dilute your tomato sauce resulting in a less flavoursome sauce.
-(These are my favourite).
+Although you can use tinned tomatoes, Ruth’s tip is to drain your tinned tomatoes in a colander to get rid of the “tomato water” which if added to the pan will dilute your tomato sauce resulting in a less flavoursome sauce.

 I love the simplicity of Ruth’s tomato sauce which consists of tomatoes, garlic and salt – all ingredients I relish in my tomato sauces.
 I find adding sugar brings out the flavour in the tomatoes and I love using olive oil.
 I concur with Ruth that fresh tomatoes are best if you can get your hands on some great ones and adding basil in the Summer is wonderful.

-However I wanted to share with you a different kind of tomato sauce.
-Perhaps the simplest tomato sauce I have ever made which is the famous tomato sauce by Marcella Hazan.
+However, I wanted to share with you a different kind of tomato sauce.
+Perhaps the simplest tomato sauce I have ever made is the famous tomato sauce by Marcella Hazan.
 This sauce requires absolutely no cooking skill at all and is the best example of showing how simple great cooking can be.
-This tomato sauce defies logic, it shouldn't really work but somehow it does.
+This tomato sauce defies logic, it shouldn’t really work but somehow it does.
 It lacks garlic and herbs, there is no sugar and it uses tinned tomatoes, juices and all.
-Regardless of your cooking ability, this sauce is a must try.
+Regardless of your cooking ability, this sauce is a must-try.

 Marcella says to remove and discard the onion.
 By discard I think she merely means to remove it from the sauce to truly appreciate the simplicity of just having the tomatoes.